TreeHacks/hardware_hackpack/README.md

 https://user-images.githubusercontent.com/93958307/209615678-ab9aa838-0db8-4334-8671-44983f771de6.mov

 #### Code
-Follow the code in the tempsense.py file.
-There may be some alien looking calculations going on with terms like "conversion_factor", but you don't need to worry about them as they are just used to turn the analog input into a celsius reading.
-If you're curios about how that works, you can read more online.
+Follow the code in the irmotor.py file.
 Run the code either by saving it as main.py on the board or by running it through Thonny as we had done earlier with the 'blink' example.

 #### Demo

 # Conclusion